Stabilizing Non-Abelian Topological Order against Heralded Noise via Local Lindbladian Dynamics: Conclusions

 Third, in realistic experiments (amongst other imperfections), the measurement-plus-feedback process will itself be error prone, and it is natural to wonder how our protocol fares in this context.
 As exhibited by the robustness of the fully active phase to $X$ correction processes, which introduce additional heralded errors, these new types of errors are not expected to qualitatively alter the phase diagram, provided that the errors remain perfectly heralded.
 However, this is not a realistic expectation for current experiments; instead, we conclude that measurement failures are likely to introduce unheralded errors, which will destroy the steady-state order and lead instead to a finite lifetime for the topological memory.
 Nonetheless, as we show in Fig.~\ref{fig:d4-unheralded}, our correction protocol enhances the lifetime of the encoded quantum information when the rate of unheralded errors remains low.

+Our results also provide insight into steady-state phases for models in a TO phase away from their fixed points (such as the Toric code or $D_4$ model discussed here).
+The ground state of any point in the TO phase is connected to the respective fixed-point ground state by finite-depth quasi-local unitary operators~\cite{hastings2005quasiAdiabatic,chen2010localUnitary,bravyi2010}.
+This, in turn, means that the code-space of such a general point in the TO phase will be defined by quasi-local quasi-stabilizers.
+As a result, single-qubit errors will create more quasi-stabilizer violations compared to the fixed-point state.
+However, if these errors are perfectly heralded, then the resulting quasi-stabilizer violations will still be connected by strings of flags on some coarse-grained level.
+We expect that an appropriately modified version of our protocol can successfully target a stable active phase even in this case.

-One might also wonder about the feasibility of achieving the correction rates necessary to stabilize the TO phase on current hardware, since the relative rate of correction processes $\gamma/\eta\approx 500$ is very large.
-In practice, however, the measurements are performed only when the classical erasure flags are in an appropriate correctable configuration.
-Thus the rate at which measurement and feedback operations are performed, particularly for $Z$-correction operations, is far lower than the bare error correction rate.
-Fig.~\ref{fig:d4-a-checks} shows the rate at which measurement and feedback operations relevant for $Z$ correction are performed (i.e. measurement of $A_p$) at various points in the phase diagram, revealing that the rate at which operations are actually applied is much lower than the bare correction rates throughout the active phase.
+From a practical point of view, we also briefly commented on the feasibility of achieving the correction rates necessary to stabilize the TO phase on current hardware.
+It turns out that the quantum memory phase requires a relatively large rate $\gamma/\eta\approx 500$ of correction processes involving entangling gates.
+In practice, however, the stabilizer measurements in our protocol have to be performed only when the classical erasure flags are in an appropriate correctable configuration.
+Thus, the actual rate at which the entangling gates are implemented, particularly during $Z$-correction protocol, is expected to be lower than the bare correction rate $\gamma_z$.
+In Fig.~\ref{fig:d4-a-checks} we show the rate at which the measurement and feedback operations relevant for $Z$ correction are performed (i.e., measurement of $A_p$) at various points in the phase diagram, revealing that the actual gate implementation rates are much lower than the bare correction rates throughout the active phase.

 Finally, a technical contribution of this work is an extension of the conventional stabilizer tableau to non-Pauli quasi-stabilizers, which permits efficient simulation of open quantum dynamics for the $D_4$ model.
 A necessary ingredient is that the quasi-stabilizers commute when restricted to the ground-state subspace (i.e., the ground-space is frustration-free).
 Further, the adjoint actions of the noise channels considered here map local operators to local operators.
 In the future, it would be interesting to understand more generally which properties of the noise and recovery jump operators are necessary in order for our generalized stabilizer tableau formalism to apply.